Nathaniel-Kerr/ACC-CLI/README.md

     $ gem install acc_about

 ## Usage
-Run ruby ./lib/cli.rb to get the program started
+To get the program started run bin/run

 ## Development